-In today’s times, an online presence makes one vulnerable to unprecedented cyber attacks and a variety of malicious attacks on both small and large scales.
-On a daily basis, we encounter countless incidents of data breaches, information disclosure, financial theft and failing businesses.
-One doesn’t need to be technical minded to understand basic hacking terminologies which may one day render useful in case of a cyber attack.
+In today’s times, an online presence makes one vulnerable to unprecedented cyber-attacks and a variety of malicious attacks on both small and large scales.
+On a daily basis, we encounter countless incidents of data breaches, information disclosure, financial theft, and failing businesses.
+One doesn’t need to be too tech-savvy to understand basic hacking terminologies which may one day render useful in case of a cyber attack.

 Facing malware issues with your website?
 Find out in 15 seconds.